Rush-SubstanceUse-AILab/ML_SubstanceMisuse_Model/README.md

 # ML_SubstanceMisuse_Model

-Change the input and output directory inside the prediction file
+Change the inputDir, outputDir, tokenizer loc, model loc before running the script.
+The result will be inside the outputDir.
+Connect with Brihat Sharma for detail information.

-Required Libraries
+Required Libraries:
-Pickle
-Sklearn
-Keras
+Pickle,
+Pandas,
+Numpy,
+Sklearn,
+Keras,
 Tensorflow
-Python3